Harmony in Mathematics

 The Greeks knew no algebra as we know it today.
 Even their work with numbers was strongly visual - even now when we speak of numbers as "figures" we echo Pythagoras.
 Their Mathematics was strongly geometric in nature, a geometry largely bound by the Platonic restrictions of straight edge and compasses.
 But with these tools they could do a surprising amount of quite detailed mathematics - they could add, subtract, multiply and divide, using only these tools; after they overcame their initial distaste for irrationals, they were able to construct roots with relative ease.

 It seems likely that their methods of calculating means, then, would also have been geometric.
 The most elegant of these constructions occurred within the semi-circle.
-Pappus of Alexandria, about 320 AD records the construction in which the radius OD gives the Arithmetic Mean, BD the Geometric Mean and FD the Harmonic Mean of AB and BC, as shown below.
-(You may control the figure using segments AB and AO.)
+Pappus of Alexandria, about 320 AD records the construction in which the radius CF gives the Arithmetic Mean, DF the Geometric Mean and EF the Harmonic Mean of AD and DB, as shown below.

-Click anywhere on the image to open an interactive version which you can control.
+Click anywhere on the first image showing a TI-Nspire construction to open an interactive version which you can control using HTML5 from Geometry Expressions, or watch the video of the GXWeb construction.

-These representations provides immediate and convincing visual evidence for the important inequality, for a not equal to b:
+These representations provide immediate and convincing visual evidence for the important inequality, for a not equal to b:

 AM(a, b) > GM(a, b) > HM(a, b)